Raipur: Climate

-Raipur has a tropical wet and dry climate, temperatures remain moderate throughout the year, except from March to June, which can be extremely hot.
+Raipur has a tropical wet and dry climate, and temperatures remain moderate throughout the year, except from March to June, which can be extremely hot.
 The temperature in April–May sometimes rises above 48 °C. These summer months also have dry and hot winds.

-The city receives about 1300 mm of rain, mostly in the monsoon season from late June to early October.
-Winters last from November to January and are mild, although lows can fall to 5 °C making it reasonably cold.
+The city receives about 1300 mm of rain, mostly in the monsoon season from mid June to early October.
+Winters last from November to February and are mild, although lows can fall to 5 °C making it reasonably cold.

+Raipur has been ranked the eighth-best National Clean Air City (under Category I: Cities with population above 10 Lakhs) in India according to the Swachh Vayu Survekshan 2024 Results.

 Government and politics

 Civic administration

 Raipur city has a Municipal corporation.
-It was initially established by the British on 17 May 1867, initially named Raipur Municipal committee.
+It was initially established by the British on 17 May 1867, initially named Raipur Municipal Committee.
 It was upgraded to Raipur Municipal Corporation in the year 1973.
-The area of the municipal corporation is 226 km2 (87 sq mi).
+The area of the municipal corporation is 503.67 km2 (194.47 sq mi).
 RMC is governed under the guidelines mentioned in the Chhattisgarh Municipalities Act, 1961.
-As per the 2011 Census of India, the urban agglomeration population in Raipur, Durg-Bhilai was 3,186,632.
-The three urban cities of Raipur, Bhilai and Durg in the west central region of Chhattisgarh together create the Raipur-Bhilai-Durg Tri City Metro area.
+As per the 2011 Census of India, the urban agglomeration population in Raipur, Durg - Bhilai was 3,186,632.
+The three urban cities of Raipur, Bhilai, and Durg in the west-central region of Chhattisgarh together create the Raipur - Bhilai - Durg Tri-City Metro area.

-The functions under the municipal corporation are the construction of health centres, educational institutes, schools, and periodic maintenance of the houses.
+The functions of the municipal corporation are the construction of health centres, educational institutes, and schools, and the periodic maintenance of the houses.
 In addition to taking the responsibility of constructing basic civic infrastructure, flyovers, and roads, it is also developing recreational centres such as museums, community halls, and parks.
 Along with basic civic infrastructure, flyovers, and roads.

 The executive committee consists of the Commissioner, Deputy commissioner, city health officers, executive engineers, zone commissioners, and other staff.
-The Municipal Commissioner of Raipur is Shri.
-Saurabh Kumar (I.A.S).
-The current mayor is Aijaz Dhebar from INC. The Mayor in the council consists of the Mayor who is the ex officio chairperson of the MIC.
+The Municipal Commissioner of Raipur is Vishwa Deep (I.A.S).
+The current mayor is Meenal Choubey from BJP.
+The Mayor in the council consists of the Mayor who is the ex officio chairperson of the MIC.
 Among elected councillors, the mayor elects them to the council.
 There are 70 wards and 8 zones within the Raipur Municipal Corporation.
 The zonal ward committees are headed by chairpersons who are elected by ward councillors of the respective zone.

-The recent municipal elections were held on 21 December 2019.
-The political parties in the majority at the municipal level are BJP and INC. The estimated municipal budget the 2017-2018 period is ₹ 2,612,667.
+The recent municipal elections were held on 11 February 2025.
+The political parties in the majority at the municipal level are BJP and INC. The estimated municipal budget for the 2017-2018 period is ₹ 2,612,667.
 Key revenue sources are tax income, fees and charges, sanitation charges, grants and donations, and capital income.

-The city is a part of Raipur District with S. Bharathi Dasan, IAS/Collector and DM.
+The city is a part of Raipur District with Gaurav Kumar Singh, IAS/Collector and DM.
 The collector heads the district administration department.
-The upper collector, deputy collector and joint deputy assist the Collector.
-Other governing agencies that are active in the city of Raipur is the Urban Administration And Development, Chhattisgarh.
+The upper collector, deputy collector, and joint deputy assist the Collector.
+Another governing agency that is active in the city of Raipur is the Urban Administration And Development, Chhattisgarh.